SherineTarek224/Hospital_Project/README.md

 # Hospital_Project
+This project is a console-based Hospital Management System developed using C++.

-IT is c++console application to apply basic concept in computer science
+It is designed to apply fundamental computer science concepts using procedural programming techniques, primarily focusing on functions

-## project cahnges
+## Key Features: